-Resources for Families and Loved Ones
+Addiction Resources for Families and Loved Ones

-It doesn’t matter whether you’re the mother, the grandmother, the cousin or the best friend—you can still be severely affected by the addiction of someone you love; however, it’s those same emotional ties that put you in a position to help your loved one make a positive change.
+A change to one family member’s behavior has a major impact on every member of the family circle.
+It doesn’t matter whether you’re the parent, the grandparent, the cousin or the best friend—you can still be severely affected by the addiction of someone you love.
+However, it’s those same emotional ties that put you in a position to help your loved one make a positive change.

-Knowing when someone you love is addicted can be difficult – in many cases, your spouse, child, parent, or sibling may hide their use or insist they have it under control.
+Knowing when someone you love is addicted can be difficult–in many cases, your spouse, child, parent, or sibling may hide their use or insist they have it under control.
 Addiction can look very different in different people.

 However, in many cases what will be apparent are changes (e.g., in routines, appearance, behaviors) in connection with your family member’s growing compulsion for continued substance use despite overt negative consequences.
-All told, there are several physical, mental, and behavioral warning signs that your family member needs help with their addiction.

-Signs a Family Member is Addicted
+Signs a Family Member is Struggling With Addiction

 Though effects vary according to the specific substance or substances being used, some general physical signs of drug use include:1